Murder by Inaction

 - On Xena: Warrior Princess, this is how Xena originally killed Callisto; they tumbled down a hill, Callisto landed in quicksand and Xena simply let her sink.
 She got better, though.
 Multiple times.

-- In Carrie Underwood's "Blown Away" a young girl gets rid of her abusive father by locking herself in the cellar while he’s passed out drunk and there’s a tornado headed straight for the house.
+- In Carrie Underwood's "Blown Away" a young girl gets rid of her abusive father by taking refuge in the storm cellar (and locking the door from the inside) while he’s passed out drunk and there’s a tornado headed straight for the house.

 - A popular Urban Legend surrounds the Phil Collins song "In The Air Tonight".
 The legend usually involves someone watching someone else drown to death and being unwilling to help along with several other variations.
 In actuality, the song was about a divorce.